caltechlibrary/dataset/DEVELOPMENT-NOTES.md

 ## Recommend

-(recommended if compiling from source)
+(recommended if compiling from source and further development)

 - Bash
 - GNU Make